-Some of you may have signed up for Pinterest years ago, but haven’t been on in ages.
-Or you may have just converted from a personal profile to a business.
+Find out how to clean up your Pinterest account, profile, and boards to improve traffic to your website.
+You may have signed up for Pinterest years ago, but haven’t been on in ages.
+Or you may have just converted from a personal profile to a business account.

-Either way, you need to clean up your Pinterest account, profile and boards to improve your traffic to your website.
+Either way, this post will help you clean up your Pinterest account and boost your website.

 3 Steps to Clean up your Pinterest Account

-When talking about cleaning up your Pinterest account, the biggest thing you want to focus on in your boards.
+When talking about cleaning up your Pinterest account, the biggest thing you want to focus on is your boards, profile, and strategy.

 Step 1: Update your Boards

-The biggest and most important thing on your Pinterest account are your boards.
-These are the big ticket items Pinterset uses to “file” you and know what your profile does to help others.
+The biggest and most important things on your Pinterest account are your boards.
+These are the big-ticket items Pinterest uses to “file” you and know what your profile does to help others.

-The first thing you want to do with your boards, is to take all your boards which are not relevant to your target client and delete them, or make them “secret”.
+The first thing you want to do with your boards is to take all your boards that are not relevant to your target client and delete them, or make them “secret”.

-Second.
-You want to drag and drop your website board, and put it as the very first board on your page.
+Secondly, you want to drag and drop your website board, and put it as the very first board on your page.
 Did you know you needed to have a board with just your pins from your website?
 You totally do!
-This is the one and only board which will ONLY have your pins on it.
+This is the one and only board that will ONLY have your pins on it.
 Make it first 🙂

 And remember, if some boards don’t apply at all to your target client, then just get rid of them 😉